dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/ConfiguringSwitches/ethernet-Z.rst

 Configuring ethernet switches (Z series)
 -----------------------------------------

+.. note:: Omnia is specifically designed to support the configuration of Ethernet switches that run on the Dell SmartFabric OS10 network operating system.

 * Edit the ``network/ethernet_zseries_input.yml`` file for all Z series PowerSwitches such as Z9332F-ON, Z9262-ON and Z9264F-ON.
 The default configuration is written for a Z9264F-ON switch.